siweiran/Business-Insights-and-Analytics/Introducing an Online Community/README.md

-For the code and code output of the report, please go to the Appendix part which is at the end.
+For the code and code output of the report, please refer to the Appendix part.